 Oatly: Quirky, Authentic, Sustainable

 Oatly, the Swedish oat milk brand, has developed a quirky, authentic, and sustainable personality.
-With its playful and irreverent tone, it connects with its audience in a fun, engaging way.
+With its playful and irreverent tone, it connects with its audience in a fun and engaging way.

-The consistent application of its unique brand personality has contributed to Oatly’s strong connection with people, positioning it as a plant-based milk industry leader.
+Its unique brand personality has helped Oatly build a strong connection with people, establishing it as a leader in the plant-based milk industry.

-Even Oatly’s website is unconventional; see for yourself.
+Even Oatly’s website is unconventional; take a look for yourself!

 Allbirds: Innovative, Eco-conscious, Relatable

-Allbirds has an innovative, environmentally conscious, likeable brand personality.
+Allbirds has an innovative, environmentally conscious and approachable brand personality.

-With a focus on sustainability, Allbirds positions itself as a brand that puts the environment first without sacrificing style and comfort.
+With a focus on sustainability, Allbirds presents itself as a brand that prioritises the environment without compromising on style or comfort.

-Do you notice that Allbirds has quite similar values to Oatly, but their personality is entirely different?
+Have you noticed that Allbirds and Oatly have quite similar values, but entirely different personalities?
 See for yourself.

 Lululemon: Inspirational, Motivational, Active

-Lululemon has an inspiring and motivating brand personality.
-The brand encourages customers to lead healthy, active lifestyles and inspires personal growth.
+Lululemon has a brand personality that inspires and motivates.
+The brand encourages people to lead healthy, active lifestyles and inspires personal growth.

-Lululemon’s brand messaging emphasizes mindfulness and pushes boundaries, which resonates with people seeking high-performance activewear and a sense of community.
+Its brand messaging emphasises mindfulness and pushing boundaries, resonating with those looking for high-performance activewear and a sense of community.

 Airbnb: Welcoming, Adventurous, Connected